 What is a ceiling lift?

 A ceiling lift is a motorized device that lifts and transfers a person from point to point along an overhead track.
-The track can be ceiling mounted, or may be portable (self-standing track).
+The track can be ceiling mounted, or may be portable (self-standing or free-standing track).
 The device incorporates a sling for the person being transferred.
-A fully motorized and installed ceiling lift transfers in an up and down motion, as well as from room to room.
-A portable ceiling lift transfers a patient in an up and down motion using a motor; moving the person side to side is done manually.
+Hospitals have used ceiling lifts for many years, but they are now also available for home installation.
+Ceiling lifts make it possible for people to stay in the comfort of their own homes rather than in a hospital.

 Ceiling Lift Features

-Portable home ceiling lifts are generally battery powered with a built-in charging system.
+Portable home ceiling lifts are generally battery powered with built-in charging systems.
 Most units are 24-volt and batteries are rechargeable lead acid or NiMH (nickel-metal hydride).
-Batteries will operate the lift for a certain number of lift cycles before requiring charging.
-Each model differs in the cycles offered, but expect about 20 lifts up and down of 2′ in distance.
+The newest ceiling lifts on the market have lithium-ion batteries which offer the longest battery life, most lifts per charge and the fastest charging time.